More granular than the Dashboard, the Checklist allows you to track ownership and the actual components of a single launch

 You’ll want to keep tasks at a level that is fully deliverable.
 For example, a blog post title or image is not a full task.
 The totality of the blog post is a proper task.
 This also gives the responsible party an ownership and discernment to determine what is necessary for that deliverable to be successful.

-Once the task is completed, you’ll be able to mark it complete by clicking the box to the left of the task.
+You can mark your tasks as In Progress or Done.
+If the due date has passed, the status will change to Past Due.
 If you need to delete a task, click the three ellipses at the right hand side of the line.
 Tasks will inform the Progress column on the Dashboard.
 Progress is automatically updated based on the number of completed tasks.
 If your launch has 10 tasks in total with five marked as resolved, the progress column will show 50 percent complete.

 Tasks and sections can both be moved.
 Tasks can be moved to different sections, and sections can be rearranged on the Checklist page.
 Checklist enables you to manage the launch strategy rather than the minutia.
 You can keep stakeholders in the loop while assigning deliverable responsibilities to the correct party.
 This lives alongside your roadmap and feature details.